Governor Kate Brown

 State Capitol Building, 900 Court St. NE, Suite 254, Salem 97301-4047; 503-378-3111

 Kate Brown, Portland; Democrat; appointed 2015; elected 2016; term expires January 2019.

 The governor is elected to a four-year term and is limited to two consecutive terms in office during any 12-year period.
 The governor must be a U.S. citizen, at least 30 years old and an Oregon resident for three years before taking office.

 The governor proposes a two-year budget to the Legislature, recommends a legislative program to each regular session and may also call special sessions.
-He reviews all bills passed by the Legislature and may veto measures he believes are not in the public interest.
+She reviews all bills passed by the Legislature and may veto measures she believes are not in the public interest.

-The governor chairs both the State Land Board, which manages state-owned lands, and the Progress Board, which sets strategic goals for Oregon.
-The governor acts as Superintendent of Public Instruction, directs state government’s coordination with local and federal governments and is commander-in-chief of the state’s military forces.
+The governor chairs both the State Land Board, which manages state-owned lands, and the Oregon Progress Board, which sets strategic goals for Oregon.
+The governor acts as the superintendent of public instruction, directs state government’s coordination with local and federal governments and is commander-in-chief of the state’s military forces.

 The governor appoints judges to fill vacancies in judicial office, has extradition authority and may grant reprieves, commutations and pardons of criminal sentences.

 If the office of governor becomes vacant, the office passes, in order, to the secretary of state, state treasurer, president of the Senate and speaker of the House of Representatives.
 There is no lieutenant governor in Oregon.